harcokuppens/fswatch-cmd/README.md

 ## Documentation

-Documentation by giving no arguments to `fswatch-cmd` command:
+Documentation by giving the help option to `fswatch-cmd` command:

 ```console
 $ fswatch-cmd -h